OpenAI, Oracle sign $300B cloud deal | Microsoft taps Anthropic AI | OpenAI wins MS backing | BlackRock eyes tokenized ETFs

-This week’s must-know stories in the FinTech, AI and Digital Asset space.
-The latest edition of the FinTech Ecosystem Newsletter is here:
+This week’s must-know stories in the Agentic AI, FinTech and Digital Asset space.
+The latest edition of the Agentic AI & The Future of Finance Newsletter is here:

 Image Credits: shutterstock.com